 Giant wreaths, garlands, lights, and a Christmas tree add DC holiday spirit to Union Station every December.
 The Norwegian Embassy erects and decorates the tree each year, and there is sometimes a model train display nearby.
 The station is an excellent stop to warm up, enjoy a meal, and do some shopping.

-TIP: Head to an upstairs restaurant for a nice view of Roman Legionnaires surrounding the main hall and the meticulously renovated coffered ceiling.
+TIP: Head to an upstairs restaurant for a nice view of the meticulously renovated coffered ceiling and Roman Legionnaires surrounding the main hall.

 6. National Christmas Tree and Pathway of Peace